EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

       - Repeat lines that reach a size of 0 will not repeat further.
       - The keyword 'alternating' indicates that every 1st, 3rd, and every other uneven repeating line will fill from end to start instead of from start to end.
          - This 'alternating' keyword can be combined with centered and will still be relevant for some regular formations when ships move to earlier positions.
+      - A single line can have multiple repeat sections.
 - `arc`: Begins a partial or full circle.
    - Angle start and end positions are always interpreted clockwise from start to end (to avoid ambiguity).
    - `start [polar] [radius|width|height] <x#> <y#>` The location where to start an arc within a formation.